 Where necessary we will work with external agencies to support this work, for example via The Agencies Supporting Southwark Programme (ASSP), which is the quality assurance gateway for all organisations and individuals wishing to work with Southwark's children and young people.

 All computer equipment and internet access within the School will be subject to appropriate “parental controls” and Internet safety rules in line with our Online Safety Policy.
 We will be careful that “over blocking” does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

+Remote education

+We understand the importance of keeping pupils, students and staff safe whilst learning remotely.
+We will reinforce in our contacts with parents and cares the importance of children being safe online.
+Parents and carers are likely to find it helpful to understand what systems our school uses to filter and monitor online use.
+It is especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they are asked to access and be clear who from our school (if anyone) their child is going to be interacting with online.
+We also note the DfE guidance Safeguarding and remote education.

-HEALTHY SCHOOLS LONDON
+HEALTHY SCHOOLS LONDON and IMPROVING MENTAL HEALTH AND RESILIENCE IN SCHOOLS (IMHARS) PROGRAMME

-Name of School will work with partners to promote a whole, healthy school approach and achieve the “Healthy School London” status – including a focus on the curriculum with the aim of:
+Name of School will work with partners to promote a whole, healthy school approach and achieve the Healthy Schools London status as well as access the local Improving Mental Health & Resilience in Schools (IMHARS) Programme – including a focus on the curriculum as part of Personal Development with the aim of:

 Using the full capacity and flexibility of the curriculum to help pupils to be safe, healthy and happy;